wp-plugins/the-welcomizer/readme.txt

 * Fixed Installation.

 = 1.3.2.3 =

-* Note: This is the update we've all been waiting for.
-Go for it!

 * Added feature to build lists for Categories and also Pages.
 * Modified stylesheet, navigation effects, and layout.